open-pack/openpack-toolkit/README.md

   -v VERSION, --version VERSION
                         Target dataset version.
 Default: v0.2.0 -s STREAMS, --streams STREAMS
                         A list of data stream names that you want to download.
                         Stream names must be separated by commas.
-Defaul: atr-qags,openpack-operations
+If none, all data in zenodo will be downloaded.
+Defaul: none
 ```